 It’s certainly not Mike Ashley.

 Newcastle is a massive city with massive fans.
-See Sting, Cheryl Cole, Brian Blessed, Gabby Logan, James Bay and even Tony Blair, whose prized possession is a No.9 shirt signed by Alan Shearer.
+See Sting, Cheryl Cole, Brian Blessed, Gabby Logan, James Bay, Sam Fender and even Tony Blair, whose prized possession is a No.9 shirt signed by Alan Shearer.

 Really though, there’s only ever going to be one winner.
 Well, two.
-Ant and Dec are the Toon’s most famous export/s, appear on the odds list to manage the club every time Ashley is looking for a new boss and have even spoken out against the owner himself.
+Ant and Dec are the Toon’s most famous export/s, appear on the odds list to manage the club every time the manager's job is vacant.
 Howay, the lads.

 It’s not a great start when you mention a member of Coldplay that isn’t Chris Martin.
 Drummer Will Champion, however, has a season ticket at Southampton.